2023-24 John Mackey Award (Best Tight End) Winner Odds

 In states where sports betting is legal, leading online gambling companies forge fruitful relationships with the top sports teams.
 Many NFL and NBA sides now have an official betting partner.

-If the law is changed to allow Georgia betting sites to operate, that pattern will be followed in the Peach State, which is home to popular teams in three of the big four sports.
+If the law is changed to allow Georgia betting sites to operate, that pattern will likely be followed in the Peach State, which is home to popular teams in three of the big four sports.
+Some states legislative bills require sportsbooks to secure an in-state partner, while other states like Tennessee do not require such partnerships.

 However, many of the governing bodies of those sports already have close relationships with the wagering world.
-The NFL, for instance, has three official sports betting partners in FanDuel, Caesars Sportsbook Georgia and DraftKings, as well as secondary deals with BetMGM, WynnBet, FOX Bet and PointsBet.
+The NFL, for instance, has three official sports betting partners in FanDuel, Caesars Sportsbook Georgia and DraftKings, as well as secondary deals with additional operators.

 No, you cannot bet on sports in Georgia.
 And you will not be able to visit legal GA sports betting sites until the state decides to change its strict laws prohibiting virtually all forms of gambling.